hmchen47/DataScience/Notes/p02-Observational.md

   + case: 121 congenital microtia selected based on clinical phenotype
   + control: 152 uneffected microtia
   + population: Hans Chinese origin from Jiangsu matched by age and sex in the same hospital and same period
-  + case & control w/ same genetic background $implies$ investigating association btw genetic and congenital microtia
+  + case & control w/ same genetic background $\implies$ investigating association btw genetic and congenital microtia
   + questionnaire to mothers to examine the environment factors
   + findings: adverse maternal health was among the main risk factors for congenital microtia,
     + specifically maternal disease during pregnancy, OR = 5.89, 95% CI = (2.36, 14.72)